secretsciencelab/secretcampfire/README_developers.md

   - hosting: Heroku, Google Cloud Platform
   - media hosting: Gfycat, Imgur, ImageBam, YouTube, etc

 The architecture ingredients above are recommendations.
-Feel free to use your favorite technology to meet the 'handshake requirements' above.
+Feel free to use your favorite technology to meet the `handshake requirements` above.